vinaykumarhs2020/CarND-LaneLines-P1/submission/project_report.md

 - This algorithm heavily relies on hardcoded threshold values, which might not work on all scenarios.
 Needs a robust technique to adaptively determine these numbers.
 - Depends on the assumption that lane lines are straight.
 Doesn't help to fit curved lines.
 - Each frames in the images is processed independently.
 This can be further improved by having previous lane line information, as video represents a time series event.
-Trackin the previously determined lane line might significantly speed up the process.
+Tracking the previously determined lane line might significantly speed up the process.